nlpke/DS18B20-Arduino-Example/README.md

 All Information on this repository (including the wiki and google docs presentation) is licensed under an Creative-Commons 4.0 BY-SA License

 (Lizenzbestimmungen / Licenseterms)[https://creativecommons.org/licenses/by-sa/4.0/]

+Benutzung auf eigene Gefahr / Use at your own risk